heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 #### What to do if you have already included the HERE Mobile SDK in an existing project?
 If you have already included the HERE Mobile SDK via CocoaPods, then the related dependency (`pod 'HEREMaps’, ‘x.x’`) can be removed from your Podfile.
 If you used a different SDK version, please make sure that your app is compatible with the [SDK version](../../README.md#supported-platforms) required by the MSDKUI library.
 If you had the SDK integrated _manually_, please deintegrate it before installing the pods.

-#### Can I integrate the HERE Mobile SDK UI Kit manually without CocoaPods?
+#### Can I integrate the HERE Mobile SDK UI Kit (MSDKUI) manually without CocoaPods?
 Yes, you can.
 Using CocoaPods is recommended, but if you prefer to build the framework manually, you can integrate the binary similar like adding any other framework to your project.

-As a first step, please build the HERE Mobile SDK UI Kit framework.
+As a first step, please build the HERE Mobile SDK UI Kit (MSDKUI) framework.
 This can be done using a simple `rake` command from your _Terminal_.
 Please see our [Contribution Guide](ContributionGuide.md) for details.

 >If you plan to add all dependencies manually, it may be useful to run `pod deintegrate` from the Terminal to clean the project from any pending CocoaPods traces.

 1. Copy the resulting `MSDKUI.framework` file to your app's root folder.
 2. In Xcode, open the _General_ settings of the _App_ target and add the `MSDKUI.framework` to the _Embedded Binaries_ section ("Add other..." -> "Create folder references")

-Make sure the HERE Mobile SDK UI Kit framework also appears below in the section _Linked Frameworks and Libraries_.
+Make sure the HERE Mobile SDK UI Kit (MSDKUI) framework also appears below in the section _Linked Frameworks and Libraries_.
 Same steps apply, when you plan to download and integrate the HERE Mobile SDK fo iOS manually.
 You can download the HERE Mobile SDK for iOS package from [developer.here.com](http://developer.here.com).
 Please read this [tutorial](https://developer.here.com/documentation/ios-premium/topics/app-create-simple.html) for more information.

 >If you integrate the MSDKUI library manually into an existing project, please make sure, that your app is compatible with the [HERE Mobile SDK version](../../README.md#supported-platforms) required by the MSDKUI library.
 If you are using a different SDK version, please update your app to use the required version.

 ### Set your HERE Mobile SDK credentials
-The HERE Mobile SDK (Premium flavor) must be authenticated by providing a set of credentials specific for your project.
+The HERE Mobile SDK (Premium Edition) must be authenticated by providing a set of credentials specific for your project.
 If you don't know your credentials, please ask your HERE stakeholder or register on [developer.here.com](https://developer.here.com) and create new ones.

 The HERE Mobile SDK initialization cannot be performed multiple times - only once - and has to be done before the first NMA call.
 The common place for that would be in the `AppDelegate`'s `application(_ application:didFinishLaunchingWithOptions:)`-callback, but can be done from a different place, if you prefer.
 For this example, we are setting app id, app code and license key from within the `AppDelegate`, like shown in the code snippet below: